Photo & Video Log

 September 21

-Multibeam bathymetry allows scientists to create terrain models for large areas of the sea floor.
+Multibeam bathymetry allows terrain models to be created for large areas of the sea floor.

 September 20